Apple Assembly Line

 The listing which follows includes all five versions, plus a testing program.
 The testing program runs through the entire range from $3FF down to 0.
 After doing the division by the selected method, a check subroutine tests for a valid remainder (a number less than 7); it further tests that the quotient*7 +remainder = the original dividend.
 If not, the dividend, quotient, and remainder are all printed in hexadecimal.
 If they are correct, the next dividend is tried.
 A keyboard pausing subroutine allows you to stop the display momentarily and/or abort the test run.

 Lines 1020-1060 control some conditional assembly which select which division method to use.
-By change the value of VERSION in line 1020 I can assemble any one of the four routines.
+By changing the value of VERSION in line 1020 I can assemble any one of the four routines.
 I used the "CON" listing option in line 1180 (which is not itself listed: it is "1180 .LIST CON") so that you can see what the un-assembled lines of code are.
 Other conditional code at lines 1720-1860 and 4010-4050 selects options mentioned above.

 Lines 1200-1540 control each test run.
 I wrote this program using 65802 instructions, although it would not be difficult to re-write it for a plain 6502.
 Lines 1210-1220 enter the 65802 Native Mode, and lines 1520-1530 leave it.
 It is VERY IMPORTANT to be sure you do not exit a program and return to normal Apple software while still in the Native Mode.
 The most fantastic things can happen if you forget!